Last Updated on

 And get a $20 gift card when you upgrade to a paid plan

 What is the best podcast hosting site

 This is the moment of truth.
 Which podcasting platform has the highest score and is worthy of hosting your hard work?

 I’ll be honest, that’s not the easiest question to answer because every podcaster has unique needs.
 Keep that in mind when you’re looking at the top podcast platforms picks.

-Podbean comes first on this list for several reasons.
-They’re veterans in the podcasting space and have been around since 2006 before podcasting was a thing.
+Podbean is a veteran in the podcasting space and has been around since 2006 before podcasting was a thing.
 During that time, they’ve grown to serve 300,000 podcasters in almost every niche.
 Across the platform, they’ve managed over 9 million podcast episodes which have been downloaded over 6.4 billion times.

 They can only boast of stats like that because of their impressive collection of features.
 Of course, you get podcast hosting for your audio files.
 Once you’ve started your channel, collect the RSS feed URL and submit it to the major directories such as iTunes, Spotify, and Google Play.

 Podbean customers also get access to podcast websites.
 Choose from a large selection of prebuilt themes and put your best foot forward.
 It also has powerful analytics that gives you deep insights into the performance of your podcast over time.
 View audience numbers, downloads, and trends about performance.

 These features are expected in podcast hosting sites.
 Podbean stands out from the crowd with the monetization options and extra podcast distribution options that have been built for podcasters.
 It may not have direct integrations to other directories but is a directory on it's own which makes it one of the best podcast websites out there.

 Podbean supports video and when you link your YouTube channel, it can automatically produce a basic video for you.
 Instead of going out of your way to find advertisers, tap into the Podbean advertising marketplace and find the perfect partners.